General Program Questions

 We will consider pass grades as we do AP credit.
 We accept the grade as “prerequisite met”, but it will not be included in the GPA calculation.

 - No more than 50% of prerequisite grades can be a grade of “P”.

 - You still need to have a GPA of 3.0 for prerequisites.

-Admission to the UC OT program requires completion of a bachelor's degree, specific prerequisite coursework, volunteer hours at two occupational therapy settings (minimum 40), the graduate record exam, letters of recommendation, and portfolio submission.
-Some admission criteria may be waived for licensed occupational therapy assistants who have passed the NBCOT examination.
+Admission to the UC OT program requires completion of a bachelor's degree, specific prerequisite coursework, volunteer hours at two occupational therapy settings (minimum 40), letters of recommendation, and essay submission.
 Details of the admissions process can be accessed via the links on the UC OT webpage.